 Extensionality and scaleability refer to the flexibility of data generation.
-A system that is highly adaptable in terms of what data are generated is said to possess strong extensionality (Marz and Warren 2012).
+A system that is highly adaptable in terms of what data are generated is said to possess strong extensionality (Marz and Warren, 2012).
 For example, web-based and mobile apps are constantly tweaking their designs and underlying algorithms, performing on-the-fly adaptive testing and rollout, as well as altering their terms and conditions and the metadata they capture.
-The result is the data they are generating is changeable, with new fields being added and removed as required.
+The result is the data they generate are changeable, with new fields being added and removed as required.
 However, this is not a trait common to all big datasets.
 For example, many systems, such as smart meters, credit card readers and sensor-networks, are seeking rigid continuity in what data are generated to produce robust, comparable longitudinal datasets.
 Scaleability refers to the extent to which a system can cope with varying data flow.
 Social media platforms such as Twitter need to be able to cope with ebbs and surges in data generation, scaling from managing a few thousand tweets at certain times of the day to tens of thousands during popular live events.
 Such rapid scaling is not required in systems that have a constant flow of data, such as a sensor network that produces data at set intervals (the timing can be altered, but the flow remains constant rather than surging).
-As such, some of 26 datasets are generated and stored within rapidly scaleable systems, but not others.
+As such, some of the 26 datasets are generated and stored within rapidly scaleable systems, but not others.

-The forms and boundaries of big data
+The forms and boundaries of Big Data

-What is clear from examining each big data parameter with respect to the 26 datasets is that there is no one characteristic profile that all big data fit.
-Big data do not possess all of the seven traits detailed by Kitchin (2013; 2014).
-Indeed, not all data termed big data in the literature possess the 3Vs of volume, velocity and variety.
-If one looks across the rows in Table 3 then the diversity of big data becomes clear, with datasets possessing differing profiles, especially with regards to volume, velocity, variety, extensionality and scalability.
-Big data is clearly then not an amorphous category and there are certainly different 'species' of big data.
+What is clear from examining each Big Data parameter with respect to the 26 datasets is that there is no one characteristic profile that all Big Data fit.
+Big Data does not possess all of the seven traits detailed by Kitchin (2013, 2014).
+Indeed, not all data termed Big Data in the literature possess the 3Vs of volume, velocity and variety.
+If one looks across the rows in Table 3 then the diversity of Big Data becomes clear, with datasets possessing differing profiles, especially with regard to volume, velocity, variety, extensionality and scalability.
+Big Data are clearly then not an amorphous category and there are certainly different 'species' of Big Data.

-Examining these profiles starts to suggest the boundary markers of what constitutes big data.
-Indeed, it may be the case that some of our 26 datasets might not be considered big data by some.
-Or it might be that some consider certain datasets to constitute big data that we would not, for example, national censuses (which have volume, exhaustivity, resolution, indexicality and relationality, but no velocity (generated once every 10 years and taking 1-2 years to process), no extensionality or scaleability, and are published in aggregated form).
-It seems to us that the key boundary characteristics of big data, that together differentiate it from small data, are velocity (both frequency of generation, and frequency of handling, recording, and publishing) and exhaustivity.
+Examining these profiles starts to suggest the boundary markers of what constitutes Big Data.
+Indeed, it may be the case that some of our 26 datasets might not be considered Big Data by some.
+Or it might be that some consider certain datasets to constitute Big Data that we would not, for example, national censuses (which have volume, exhaustivity, resolution, indexicality and relationality, but no velocity (generated once every 10 years and taking 1-2 years to process), no extensionality or scaleability, and are published in aggregated form).
+It seems to us, based on the datasets that we have examined, that the key boundary characteristics of Big Data, which together differentiate it from small data, are velocity (both frequency of generation, and frequency of handling, recording, and publishing) and exhaustivity.
 Small data are slow and sampled.
-Big data are quick and n=all.
-Small data can hold all of the other characteristics and still be considered small in nature.
-It is these two qualities of velocity and exhaustivity that are new about big data and why it has captured so much recent attention and investment.
-While some datasets have possessed these two qualities for some time, such as stock market and weather data, it is only in the past fifteen years that these characteristics have become much more common and routine.
+Big Data are quick and n = all.
+Small data can hold all of the other characteristics (volume, resolution, indexicality, relationality, extensionality and flexibility) and still be considered small in nature.
+It is the qualities of velocity and exhaustivity which set Big Data apart and are responsible for so much recent attention and investment in Big Data ventures.
+While some datasets have possessed these two qualities for some time, such as stock market and weather data, it is only in the past 15 years that these characteristics have become much more common and routine.